nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 If Python bindings are going to be created for this C++ operator, it is recommended to put any cleanup of resources allocated in the `initialize()` and/or `start()` methods into the `stop()` method of the operator and **not** in its destructor.
 This is necessary as a workaround to a current issue where it is not guaranteed that the destructor always gets called prior to Python application termination.
 The `stop()` method will always be explicitly called, so we can be assured that any cleanup happens as expected.
 :::

 We can override the default behavior of the operator by implementing the above methods.
-The following example shows how to implement a custom operator that overrides start, stop and compute methods.
+The following example shows how to implement a custom operator that overrides start, stop, and compute methods.

 ```{code-block} cpp